quillycs/quran2image/README.md

-# randomquranverse
+# quran2image
-Generates a random verse from the Qur'an.
+Generate an image of a verse from the Quran.